2020 Democrat Suggests Trump Acts Like A Spoiled Child: ‘We Have A Really Bad Kid At The White House’

 — The New York Times (@nytimes) May 5, 2019

-Democratic presidential candidate Eric Swalwell concluded the interview by reminding CBS News’ viewership that he will — if he manages to win the presidency — impose new sanctions on Russia on the first day in office.
+Democratic presidential candidate Eric Swalwell concluded the interview by reminding CBS News’s viewers that he will — if he manages to win the presidency — impose new sanctions on Russia on the first day in office.

-The Democrat would also, he said, “go on a global affirmation tour” to ensure American allies that Russia will be kept in check.
+The Democrat would also “go on a global affirmation tour” to ensure American allies that Russia will be kept in check.